blandger/mdBook/guide/src/format/configuration/renderers.md

 - **no-section-label:** mdBook by defaults adds numeric section labels in the table of contents column.
 For example, "1.", "2.1".
 Set this option to true to disable those labels.
 Defaults to `false`.
+- **fold:** A subtable for configuring sidebar section-folding behavior.
+- **playground:** A subtable for configuring various playground settings.
+- **search:** A subtable for configuring the in-browser search functionality. mdBook must be compiled with the `search` feature enabled (on by default).
 - **git-repository-url:**  A url to the git repository for the book.
 If provided an icon link will be output in the menu bar of the book.
 - **git-repository-icon:** The FontAwesome icon class to use for the git